A successful financial adviser has specialist knowledge of investments, savings and money management but also possesses great people skills

 - banks and building societies

 - financial planning firms

 - independent financial advice companies

 - investment firms.

-Others are employed by estate agencies, specialist pension consultancies, law firms and by a number of retailers who have developed financial services as a part of their business.
-Some work as self-employed advisers.
+It's also possible to find work in estate agencies, specialist pension consultancies, law firms and with a number of retailers who have developed financial services as a part of their business.
+You could also become a self-employed adviser.

 Independent financial advisers (IFAs) may work for an organisation or may be self-employed, providing advice on products across the market.

 You can also check directly on the websites of banks, building societies and financial advice firms so look out for companies that you’d be interested in working for.